Jasper-Dev/Inholland-P4.4-Parallel-Distributed-Processing-Assignments/Assignment-1/README.md

 In this chapter, you can find the SQL queries and the Python code used to answer the assignments aswell as the explanation for the Python code in the form of commands.
 These commands can also be found within the python scripts themselves.
 They are included in both locations, for the sake of complete documentation.

-The results and screenshots of the results can be found in chapter [6.
-Assignments - Screenshots & Results](#6.)
+The results and screenshots of those results can be found in chapter [6.
+Assignments - Results & Screenshots](#6.)

 ### <a name="5.1."></a>**5.1.
 Assignment1A_Ratings.py**